Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Evaluation

 This experiment evaluates whether lifecycle conservation constraints of carbon assets are enforced directly by on-chain logic.
 Multiple assets are registered, followed by valid transfer and retirement operations.
 Invalid scenarios are constructed, including over-transfer, over-retirement, and unauthorized actions.

-All valid operations preserve lifecycle conservation conditions.
-All thirty invalid operations are rejected by the contract.
+All valid operations preserve lifecycle conservation conditions, and all 30 invalid operations are rejected by the contract.
 These results indicate that carbon asset conservation is suitable as a globally enforced on-chain invariant.

-\subsubsection{Exp4 Constant-Time Accumulator Verification}
+\subsubsection{Exp4: Constant-Time Accumulator Verification.}

 This experiment evaluates the on-chain execution cost of accumulator verification under different set sizes.
-Verification is performed repeatedly with ten, fifty, and one hundred elements.
-The observed gas variation remains below one percent as the set size increases.
-This confirms the constant-time property of the on-chain verification path.
-Only on-chain verification cost is measured.
-Off-chain witness generation time is excluded.
+Verification is performed repeatedly with 10, 50, and 100 elements.
+The observed gas variation remains below one percent as the set size increases, confirming the constant-time property of the on-chain verification path.
+Only on-chain verification cost is measured; off-chain witness generation time is excluded.

-\subsubsection{Exp5 Identity-Gated Selective Disclosure}
+\subsubsection{Exp5: Identity-Gated Selective Disclosure.}

-This experiment evaluates the effectiveness of the privacy mechanism from an access control perspective.
-The system applies a two-layer gating structure.
-Requesters must complete decentralized identity authentication before attribute-level verification is executed.
-Unauthenticated requests cannot reach the attribute verification logic.
-Identity gating is enforced through \textbf{DIDRegistry}.
-Attribute verification is performed by \textbf{SelectiveDisclosure}.
-Verification succeeds only if recent identity authentication and holder authorization are both satisfied.
-Multiple unauthorized access attempts are constructed and executed.
-All unauthenticated requests are rejected.
-Identity verification effectiveness reaches one hundred percent.
-These results show that privacy in the on-chain verification interface is enforced through structural identity gating, rather than field-level obfuscation.
+The system applies a two-layer gating structure: requesters must complete identity authentication via \textbf{DIDRegistry} before attribute-level verification by \textbf{SelectiveDisclosure}.
+All unauthorized access attempts are rejected, and identity verification effectiveness reaches 100\%, confirming that privacy is enforced through structural identity gating.